Expose a local port (positional shorthand)

 Multiple tunnels

-Open several tunnels at once with the -p flag:
+Open several tunnels at once:

 nullbore open -p 3000:api -p 8080:web -p 5432:db

-# ✓ https://api.tunnel.nullbore.com → localhost:3000
+# ✓ https://api.pj.nullbore.com → localhost:3000

-# ✓ https://web.tunnel.nullbore.com → localhost:8080
+# ✓ https://web.pj.nullbore.com → localhost:8080

-# ✓ https://db.tunnel.nullbore.com → localhost:5432
+# ✓ https://db.pj.nullbore.com → localhost:5432

 Via the API